RonnyPumaricra/memory-cards-test/README.md

 ### Rerolling

 This component is rendered with a `key`, in order to be explicity updated by changing this.
 When it gets re-rendered, it suffles the card data again, so it's not necessary to update them.

+## Memory card

+Each memory card has two states: face-down and face-up.

+If the answer is an image, it should be `type: "img"` and `answer: /* url here */`, if not, `type: "txt"` and the text in `answer`.

+It is possible to use images instead of just text.

 # Discarded